Snowwy1337/Vichy-DiscordTokenGen-Leak-Full-Source/README.md

 # Vichy-DiscordTokenGen-Leak

+**15 STARS AND ILL MAKE THIS SO IT FULLY WORKS WITH THE NEW IMAGE SERVER **

 Credits to vichy for making it, and then leaking it himself, then taking the leak down...
 I removed auth, ur gonna need to fix the rest urself